 Once the sauce is ready, it’s time to spiralize the zucchini and carrots.
 These are the “noodles” for your raw pad Thai.

 If you don’t have a spiralizer, you use around 1 cup pre-shredded carrots and sub 1/2 cup extra bean sprouts for the zucchini.
 I recommend investing in a spiralizer, though.
 I just got one, and it’s so much fun!
-I ordered mine for less than $14, and it works great in this recipe.
+You can find one for less than $20, and it works great in this recipe.

 Spiralize!
 Book Review